 Conclusions

-Using our artificial intelligence technology in the telecom sector has a lot of benefits for companies, including churn prevention or customer targeting.
-With Artelnics technology, our customers can predict high-risk clients, generating more possibilities to stop that churn and continue developing benefits for the company.
+Using our artificial intelligence technology in the telecom sector offers numerous benefits for companies, such as churn prevention and customer targeting.
+With Artelnics technology, our customers can predict high-risk clients, creating more opportunities to prevent churn and continue developing benefits for the company.

-As expressed before, stopping churn is very important because it generates direct and indirect costs while also denying every future possibility to obtain income from that customer.
+As expressed before, stopping churn is crucial because it incurs direct and indirect costs and denies any future income potential from that customer.